 The Rev. Sheryl Stowman, CPE educator

-Sheryl is a CPE educator at University of Minnesota Medical Center, Fairview.
+Sheryl is a CPE educator at University of Minnesota Medical Center in Minneapolis.
 She has worked as a church youth director, assistant pastor, spiritual director and CPE supervisor at churches and CPE centers in the Twin Cities.

 Sheryl is an ACPE-certified Supervisor and is an ordained minister in the United Church of Christ.
 She holds a master’s of divinity degree from United Theological Seminary in St. Paul and a bachelor’s degree from the University of Minnesota.
 She also has completed a spiritual direction training program at the Center for Spiritual Guidance in Minneapolis and is a student of the Ridhwan School, a path for spiritual development.